-18. Stormwater Pollution Prevention Plans and Groundwater Protection Plans (GPP).
+19. SWPPP and Groundwater Protection Plans (GPP)

-Each facility covered by this permit shall have a SWPPP plan and a GPP.
-These two plans may be combined into one plan so long as all requirements for both plans are met.
-Alternatively, they may be developed and maintained as separate stand-alone documents.
+Each facility covered by this permit shall develop and implement a SWPPP and a GPP.
+Both the SWPPP and GPP must be developed and maintained as separate stand-alone documents.
 The SWPPP shall be prepared in accordance with good engineering practices.
 The SWPPP shall identify potential sources of pollution which may reasonably be expected to affect the quality of stormwater discharges associated with industrial activity from the facility.
-In addition, the SWPPP shall describe and ensure the implementation of practices which are to be used to reduce the pollutants in stormwater discharges associated with industrial activity at the facility and to assure compliance with the terms and conditions of this permit.
-The SWPPP and the GPP shall be signed in accordance with Section I.6, Appendix A of this permit and shall be retained on site.
-Plans shall provide for compliance with the terms of the plan prior to submitting a registration form to be covered under this permit.
+In addition, the SWPPP shall describe the implementation of practices which are to be used to reduce the pollutants in stormwater discharges associated with industrial activity at the facility and to assure compliance with the terms and conditions of this permit.
+The SWPPP and the GPP shall be signed in accordance with Appendix A (Section 1.6) of this permit and shall be retained on site.
 The permittee shall make plan(s) available, upon request, to the Director or authorized representative.
-All facilities wishing to be covered by this permit for the first time must submit a copy of the SWPPP and GPP with the application for review.
+All facilities wishing to be covered by this permit must submit a copy of the SWPPP and GPP with the application for review.
+The SWPPP must be prepared by a qualified person.